anza-xyz/solana-pay/SPEC.md

 If the field is not provided, the URL describes a native SOL transfer.
 If the field is provided, the [Associated Token Account](https://spl.solana.com/associated-token-account) convention must be used.

-Wallets must derive the ATA address from the `recipient` and `spl-token` fields.
+The wallet must derive the ATA address from the `recipient` and `spl-token` fields.
 Transfers to auxiliary token accounts are not supported.

 ### Reference
 Multiple `reference` fields are allowed as optional query parameters.
 The values must be base58-encoded public keys.

-If the values are provided, wallets must include them in the order provided as read-only, non-signer keys to the `SystemProgram.transfer` or `TokenProgram.transfer`/`TokenProgram.transferChecked` instruction in the payment transaction.
+If the values are provided, the wallet must include them in the order provided as read-only, non-signer keys to the `SystemProgram.transfer` or `TokenProgram.transfer`/`TokenProgram.transferChecked` instruction in the payment transaction.
 The values may or may not be unique to the payment request, and may or may not correspond to an account on Solana.

 Because Solana validators index transactions by these account keys, `reference` values can be used as client IDs (IDs usable before knowing the eventual payment transaction).
 The [`getSignaturesForAddress`](https://docs.solana.com/developing/clients/jsonrpc-api#getsignaturesforaddress) RPC method can be used locate transactions this way.

 ### Label
 A single `label` field is allowed as an optional query parameter.
 The value must be a [URL-encoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) UTF-8 string that describes the source of the payment request.

-For example, this might be the name of a brand, a store, an application, or a user making the request.
-Wallets should [URL-decode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/decodeURIComponent) the value and display the decoded value to the user.
+For example, this might be the name of a brand, store, application, or person making the request.
+The wallet should [URL-decode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/decodeURIComponent) the value and display the decoded value to the user.

 ### Message
 A single `message` field is allowed as an optional query parameter.
 The value must be a [URL-encoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) UTF-8 string that describes the nature of the payment request.

 For example, this might be the name of an item being purchased.
-Wallets should [URL-decode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/decodeURIComponent) the value and display the decoded value to the user.
+The wallet should [URL-decode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/decodeURIComponent) the value and display the decoded value to the user.

 ### Memo
 A single `memo` field is allowed as an optional query parameter.
 The value must be a [URL-encoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) UTF-8 string that must be included in an [SPL Memo](https://spl.solana.com/memo) instruction in the payment transaction.

-Wallets must [URL-decode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/decodeURIComponent) the value and should display the decoded value to the user.
+The wallet must [URL-decode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/decodeURIComponent) the value and should display the decoded value to the user.
 The memo will be recorded by validators and should not include private or sensitive information.

 A single SPL Memo instruction must be included immediately before the SOL or SPL Token transfer instruction to avoid ambiguity with other instructions in the transaction.